exosphere-project/exosphere/README.md

 ## Features and Goals

+(See also values-goals.md for what drives the Exosphere project!)

 **Right now:**
 - The most user-friendly way to manage cloud computers on OpenStack
 - Works great for: